 Sleep and Weight Loss

 Results of a weight loss study were published in the March 29, 2011, online edition of the "International Journal of Obesity."
-The study followed 472 obese adults in phase one of the trial, and 60 percent of that number participated in phase two of the same study.
+The study followed 472 adults with obesity in phase one of the trial, and 60 percent of that number participated in phase two of the same study.
 The researchers found that the right amount of sleep and stress reduction at the trial's beginning predicted successful weight loss.
 The study showed that people were more likely to lose weight when not having to deal with sleep deprivation, stress or depression.
 The researchers believed that improving sleep may be as important to weight control efforts as changing diet or exercise.
 Another study presented at the American Heart Association's scientific sessions in Atlanta found that sleep-deprived adults ate an average of 300 more calories per day, mostly from saturated fat.
 The researchers from Columbia University followed 13 men and 13 women of normal weight as they spent six days sleeping four hours per night, then six days sleeping nine hours per night.